Ali-Nasrolahi/cheetsheets/Tools/Vim.md

 #### :help or :h

-- > followed by other commands will display their usage  **Note:** using a caret symbol is the same as "Ctrl".
+followed by other commands will display their usage.

+**Note:** using a caret symbol is the same as "Ctrl".

 - ##### ^] and ^o